danriedl/engular/adev/src/content/ecosystem/service-workers/getting-started.md

     What went wrong?
     _Nothing, actually!_
-    The Angular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
+    The Engular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
     In the interest of speed, the service worker doesn't wait to check for updates before it serves the application that it has cached.

     Look at the `http-server` logs to see the service worker requesting `/ngsw.json`.